SQL Reference

 Timestamp Queries

 Timestamp values can be input in any time zone, provided that they are written in ISO 8601 format and include the time zone specifier.
-CData Connect automatically converts timestamps to UTC.
-When client tools access this data, CData Connect supplies it in UTC format.
+CData Connect Cloud automatically converts timestamps to UTC.
+When client tools access this data, CData Connect Cloud supplies it in UTC format.

 Names and Quoting